-- System/equipment overview (what it is, what it does and with what other systems and/or equipment it interfaces) - 2.
-Review and demonstration of servicing/preventive maintenance - 3.
-Review of the information in the Systems Manual - 4.
-Review of the record drawings on the system/ equipment
+- 1. System/equipment overview (what it is, what it does and with what other systems and/or equipment it interfaces). - 2.
+Review and demonstration of servicing/preventive maintenance. - 3.
+Review of the information in the systems manual.

+4. Review of the record drawings on the system/ equipment.

 5.410.2.6 Commissioning report.
-A complete report of commissioning process activities undertaken through the design, construction and reporting recommendations for postconstruction phases of the building project shall be completed and provided to the owner or representative.
+[N] A report of commissioning process activities undertaken through the design and construction phases of the building project shall be completed and provided to the owner or representative.